 - 1. Physical Education is required for all students. - 2.
 Students are required to change and participate in class for daily credit. - 3.
 Each student is required to wear clothes that are appropriate for co-ed physical activity and are other than what the individual wore to school.
 Appropriate clothes include: tee shirt, shorts, sweat shirt, sweatpants, warm-ups and sneakers with non-marking soles.
 Students are expected to dress appropriately for gym class, which may include outdoor activities.
 Students are encouraged to monitor the weather to determine appropriate dress. - 4.
+Where locker rooms/lockers are available for students to change into appropriate attire., students shall be responsible for providing their own locks to secure their personal belongings during class.
+Students must remove all belongings and personal locks at the end of each class period.
+ALL LOCKERS ARE AND SHALL REMAIN THE PROPERTY OF DISTRICT, AND DISTRICT RETAINS POSSESSORY CONTROL.
+AS SUCH, STUDENTS SHALL HAVE NO EXPECTATION OF PRIVACY REGARDING THEIR LOCKERS OR THE CONTENTS OF THEIR LOCKERS.
+THE ADMINISTRATION HAS THE RIGHT TO SEARCH LOCKERS AND THE CONTENTS OF LOCKERS AT ANY TIME.
+Lockers are subject to general and random searches by authorized school personnel with or without the assistance of police personnel and/or a drug detection dog.
+3.

+- 4.5.
 Students must report to the locker room before the bell.
 Punctuality to class is imperative.
-Being late to class three (3) times will result in disciplinary consequences and could impact a student's participation grade. - 5.
-For the safety of the student and others, jewelry shall be removed or appropriately covered prior to participating in PE class.
+Being late to class three (3) times will result in disciplinary consequences and could impact a student's participation grade. - 5.6.For the safety of the student and others, jewelry shall be removed or appropriately covered prior to participating in PE class.
 All jewelry should be placed in a secure area. - 6.
 Some tattoos, body piercing and/or hair treatments may prevent participation in class. - 7.
-Parent notes will be accepted only once per marking period.
-Only notes by a physician will be accepted thereafter.
+Parent notes requesting excusal will be accepted only once per marking period.
+Only notes byfrom a physician will be accepted thereafter.
 Extended excused absences from the regular physical education program places a student in the adaptive physical education program. - 8.
 Students who do not participate in class may not bring any book bags or schoolwork to class.